davidtinker/grails-cors/README.md

 Client Performance Notes
 ------------------------

-The browser only has to make an extra OPTIONS request for a cross-site AJAX call if additional headers are specified.
+The browser only has to make an extra OPTIONS request for a cross-site AJAX GET if additional headers are specified.
 So this cross site jQuery AJAX call does not result in an OPTIONS request:

     $.ajax("https://api.notmyserver.com/rest/stuff/123", {